Mac-007/VGG-Core/training/README.md

 # Training Script for VGG16 Image Classifier with Early Stopping

-This project implements an image classifier using a pre-trained VGG16 model, fine-tuned for image classification.
+This training script implements an image classifier using a pre-trained VGG16 model, fine-tuned for image classification.
 It includes early stopping to prevent overfitting and saves the best performing model.

-**Author**: Dr. Amit Chougule
+**Author**: `Dr. Amit Chougule, PhD`
 **Date**: 25/07/2025

 ---